Philemona Williamson: Biography

 Williamson was born in NYC in 1951.

 Her African-American parents were employed by a wealthy Greek family, and she grew up in their Manhattan home.

 She recalls a diversity of cultures but no racism when growing up.

 Her father was the chauffeur and her mother the housekeeper.

 She said of the environment in the home on Sutton Place that she and her parents maintained "a kind of quiet gentility" while their employers were involved in an endless "Greek passion play."

 She attended Bennington College, earning a bachelor's degree in 1973, and went on to NYU where she obtained a master's degree in 1979.

 At Bennington she embraced post-modernism, despite the fashion for abstraction in the department.

-Philemona has worked at Parsons School of Design, The Getty Institute for Education in the Arts, New York State Council on the Arts, University of North Carolina Chapel Hill, Bard College, Rhode Island School of Design and Metropolitan Museum of Art.
+Williamson has worked at Parsons School of Design, The Getty Institute for Education in the Arts, New York State Council on the Arts, University of North Carolina Chapel Hill, Bard College, Rhode Island School of Design and Metropolitan Museum of Art.

 She was awarded a Joan Mitchell Foundation grant in 2020.

 Other awards include a National Endowment for the Arts Fellowship in Painting (2018), Pollock-Krasner Foundation Grant (1990) and New York Foundation for the Arts Fellowship (2009).

 As of 2010 she lived and worked in Upper Montclair, New Jersey, with a studio in Bloomfield.